Copter Charter Company in Kobe Bryant Crash ‘Halting Services’

 Representatives for Island Express Helicopters told NBC News it was not clear how long the suspension of service would last.

-An official familiar with the crash investigation confirmed that the company’s FAA certification to offer charter flights was limited to operations under visual flight rules.
+A federal official familiar with the crash investigation also confirmed that the company’s FAA certification to offer charter flights was limited to operations under visual flight rules.

 Local